Corey Bailey

 54°C. or 130°F., I certainly don’t recommend it.
 At higher temperatures, you are

 running the risk of permanent damage.
-Think: “Lower and slower.”
+Think: “Lower temperatures and longer

 Once your tapes have completed the baking process, they have to be cooled to